OswaldHe/CS188-Projects-2022Winter/_posts/2021-01-25-team02-text-guided-procedure-art-creation.md

 {:toc}

 ## Introduction
-Our project idea is inspired by [PaintTransformer](https://github.com/wzmsltw/PaintTransformer) which turns a static image into an oil painting drawing process and [VQGAN + CLIP Art generation](https://github.com/nerdyrodent/VQGAN-CLIP) which turns texts into artwork.
+Our project idea is inspired by [Paint Transformer](https://github.com/wzmsltw/PaintTransformer) which turns a static image into an oil painting drawing process and [VQGAN + CLIP Art generation](https://github.com/nerdyrodent/VQGAN-CLIP) which turns texts into artwork.
 We want to combine the idea from both projects and design a model which could give an artistic painting process from the text described.
-Specifically, we want to reproduce and explain VQGAN+CLIP for text-guided image generation and take it as the input of the PaintTransformer to produce an artwork with paint strokes.
+Specifically, we want to reproduce and explain VQGAN+CLIP for text-guided image generation and take it as the input of the Paint Transformer to produce an artwork with paint strokes.

 To clarify, VQGAN + CLIP is actually the combination of two models: VQGAN stands for *Vector Quantized Generative Adversarial Network*, which is a type of GAN that can be used to generate high-resolution images; while CLIP stands for *Contrastive Language-Image Pretraining*, which is a classifier that could pick the most relevant sentence for the image from several options.
 Unlike other attention GAN, which can also generate images from text, VQGAN + CLIP is more like a student-teacher pair: VQGAN will generate an image, and CLIP will judge whether this image has any relevance to the prompt and tell VQGAN how to optimize.
 In this blog, we will focus more on the generative portion and take CLIP as a tool for the text-guided art generation process.

+Paint Transformer is a neural network model which mimicking real human oil painting process given a traget image.

 ## Technical Details of Models